Camp Counselor Interview Questions

 Behavioral Interview Questions

-Hiring managers ask behavioral interview questions as a way to discover how you would act in a particular situation.
+Hiring managers ask behavioral interview questions as a way to discover how you'd act in a particular situation.
+The questions could include:

 - Explain a time when you had a conflict with a friend, coworker, or employer.
 Who was involved?
 What was the conflict?
 What was the outcome?